-Belize does not have information gathering mechanisms to exchange intelligence information, at a domestic, regional, or international level, to detect routes and methods used by drug trafficking criminal organizations.
+Grenada has information gathering mechanisms to exchange intelligence information, at a domestic, regional, and international level, to detect routes and methods used by drug trafficking criminal organizations.
+In this sense, it is done through informants and intelligence.

 Priority Action 6.4: Promote and strengthen the exchange of information and intelligence on matters of drug interdiction and effective border control measures to prevent drug trafficking by land, river, sea, and air.